 The AR6 Synthesis Report told us that the climate change impacts observed from the warming that has already occurred (1.1 degrees Celsius for the world and 1.4 degrees for Australia) are at the higher end of the range expected from modelling to date.
 Regional changes in the intensity and frequency of climate change extremes generally scale with global warming.
-We can thus expect more extreme weather, intensification of heavy precipitation including that associated with tropical cyclones with more fluvial (river) and pluvial (surface) floods, and the worsening of droughts in some regions.
+We can thus expect more extreme weather, more extreme rain events, tropical cyclones, river and surface floods, and the worsening of droughts in some regions.

-Even if climate change stabilises in the 1.5 to 2 degree Celsius hotter range, Australia can expect significant impacts.
-Here are a handful of examples from the hundreds of pages of specific advice provided in Chapter 11 for Australia, indicating what lies ahead if the world is unable to cap warming at 1.5 degrees Celsius.
+Even if climate change stabilises at 1.5 to 2 degrees Celsius hotter than pre-industrial times, Australia can expect significant impacts.
+Here are a handful of examples from the hundreds of pages of specific advice provided in Chapter 11 for Australia.
+They indicate what lies ahead if the world is unable to cap warming at 1.5 degrees Celsius.

 - Loss of kelp forests (e.g. loss of the giant kelp forests in Tasmania, already at less than 10% of their earlier size)

-- Loss and degradation of coral reefs and associated biodiversity (e.g. many Great Barrier Reef corals are dying as bleaching events occur more and more frequently, and more than 50% of shallow water corals are already dead)
+- Loss and degradation of coral reefs and associated biodiversity (e.g. many Great Barrier Reef corals are dying as bleaching events occur more and more frequently.
+More than 50% of shallow water corals are already dead)

 - Loss of human and natural systems due to sea-level rise (e.g. loss of coastal housing in Cairns, Byron Bay and Noosa, loss of islands used as refuelling stations by migratory birds in the Torres Strait and probable loss of bird species from this)